RS-PYTHON/RS-PYTHON.github.io/_portfolio/feature-jupyter.md

    - This sidebar enhances efficiency by providing quick access to essential features².

 You can build or start already made Prefect worflows from RS client libraries.
-RS Python provides the RS-client python libraries to have atomic components that ease processing workflow construction.
+RS-Client python libraries and some examples are provided to ease the use of RS Python.